yellowmessenger/documentation/docs/platform_concepts/growth/growth.md

 ---
 id: growth
-title: Understanding The Growth Module
+title: Understanding The Insights Module
 description: How to add analytics, graphs and create better understading of conversations.
 featured: true
 rank: 5